-AISI 420 [1.4021/1.4028] is also a martensitic, magnetic steel.
+The AISI 420 [1.4021/1.4028] is also a martensitic, magnetic steel.
 Due to its higher Chromium content, this material provides higher corrosion resistance than the 416-steel grade.
 It can be used for both the yokes as well as the pins & blocks and accommodate heat treatment on all components.

-600 SERIES - PROPRIETARY STAINLESS STEELS
+600 SERIES STAINLESS STEEL - PROPRIETARY STEELS

 The most commonly used proprietary steels used by Belden is precipitation-hardened stainless steels.
 They are used when the corrosion resistance of 416 or 420 stainless steel is insufficient and the 303 or 316 stainless steels are not strong enough.